 Ask your team what they would find useful.
 Gym memberships may seem like a good idea but they may actually prefer something else, such as a weekly yoga class onsite.
 A younger workforce might be more likely to value app-based wellbeing programmes and wearable tech.
 Whereas older employees might prefer a free health check or nutrition advice.

 Share your resources through internal marketing channels to promote awareness.
-This could be mental health awareness training, self-help tools and signposting to additional support such as employee assistance programmes and employee counselling services.
+This could be mental health awareness training, self-help tools and signposting to additional support such as employee counselling services.

 Offer training to managers so they can support employee wellbeing

-Support can go a long way to help someone cope during difficult times.
-If you have noticed a change in a person’s behaviour or if there is something that is causing concern, then training can help you reach out and talk to employees about mental health.
+Support can go a long way to helping someone cope during difficult times.
+If you have noticed a change in a person’s behaviour or if there is something that is causing concern, then training can help you recognise if staff are feeling burnout and reach out, and talk to employees about mental health.

 Create an open culture for employee wellbeing